naveenprajapati2308/naveenprajapati2308/README.md

 ## 🌟 Featured Projects:
 ### 1. [FoodAte](https://github.com/naveenprajapati2308/FoodAte)
 A dynamic food delivery platform connecting users to local restaurants using React and Express.
+A seamless restaurant management and food delivery application built using modern tools.

 ### 2. [TweetPrediction](https://github.com/naveenprajapati2308/TweetPrediction)
 A Chrome extension that predicts the latest trends based on tweets.